nickroberts/geektool-forecast.io-weather/README.md

 `file://localhost/<your installation directory>/weather.png`

-Set the image to refresh every 600s. (you can make this whatever you want)
+Set the image to refresh every 300s. (you can make this whatever you want)

 *Note: don't forget the file://localhost part, or else it will not find the image.
 You can also browse for the file.*

 ### You're now in business!

-In the future, I will look to add color customization, and perhaps font customization, and any other options that forecast.io has.
+I've added the font, color, opacity and units options that forecast.io allows.

 ### Screenshots